 b.
-The Proposal
+The Legislation

-Our bill improves the current system of information reporting.
+TEFRA improves the current system of information reporting.
 Nine to 16 percent of interest and dividends paid go unreported, as do 44 percent of capital gains.
 We can improve the reporting system by including Federal debt and bearer obligations and impose real penalties on those who refuse to comply.